 A new terror was waiting for the soldiers: the march to the river Oxus, across 75 kilometer of waterless desert.
 The Roman author Quintus Curtius Rufus describes the death march (text): it was too hot to travel by day, and the troops - who had suffered from cold only weeks ago - were now forced to walk during the night (which makes a date near the full moon of 1 June plausible).
 During the advance to the Oxus, one of the most famous incidents of Alexander's life took place: when someone offered him water, he refused it, saying that he wanted to share the hardships of the rank and file.
 When the army finally reached the river, many soldiers died from uncontrolled drinking.

 Bessus had tried to prevent the crossing of the Oxus by burning all available ships.
 However, the Macedonians made rafts.
 They stuffed animal skins and tents with hay, and five days later, the army was on the other bank in the southeast of what is now called Turkmenistan.
-They had reached the satrapy called Sogdia, which consisted of the Kara Kum desert in the west and the Gissarskiy mountains in the east (also called Hissar mountains).

 The end of Bessus

 The crossing of the Hindu Kush, the desert and the Oxus were impressive deeds and the enemy lost heart.
 Bessus' courtiers Spitamenes and Datames arrested Artaxerxes V Bessus and handed him over to Ptolemy, Alexander's friend and future biographer.